Ethandod/2700MajorProject/README.md

 - Set your serial communication to use a baud rate of 115200 for optimal performance to display if it is green or red.
 - Setup up the python code for your laptop.
-- Setup the STM32 with the potentiometer, lidar, pan tilt unit and buzzer.
+- Setup the STM32 with the potentiometer, lidar, pan tilt unit and buzzer (wiring for PTU commented in main.c).
 - Run the STM32 program
 - Adjust the potentiometer to the timing of the game for your liking.
 - Press the user button on the STM32 to start the game.